JuliaPelzer/Heat-Plume-Prediction/proposal.md

 $$T(\vec{x}, Q, T_{inj}, \dots) : \mathbb{R}^n \mapsto \mathbb{R},$$
 depending only on the parameters of the heat pump, such as volumetric pump rate $Q$ and injection temperature $T_{inj}$.
 As this function has only $n\approx 4$ input dimensions and a scalar output, it can be represented by a very small and shallow dense network.
 The training data for this network consists of variations in the input parameters of the heat pump named above and fixed standard values for the subsurface parameters such as permeability and pressure gradient.

-The concept of using a scalar function to model a continuous field is the same as in neural radiance fields (NeRF). **LINK to paper** The existing research  for faster training, more accurate small scale resolution of NeRFs could be leveraged if necessary.
+The concept of using a scalar function to model a continuous field is the same as in neural radiance fields (NeRF).
+The existing research  for faster training, more accurate small scale resolution of NeRFs could be leveraged if necessary.

 Adding a third dimension, time dependence or any other input parameter leads to a linear instead of exponential increase in network size.

-A prediction at a single point $\vec{x}\$ is in the order of microseconds (**so is any of the current networks of the 2 stages..?**), as it does not take any neighboring fields **?** into account.
+A prediction at a single point $\vec{x}$ is in the order of microseconds.

 ### Proof of Concept